kubeedge/kubeedge/docs/proposals/EdgeSite.md

 ## Advantages
 With the integration, the following can be enabled

-1. Light weight control plane and agent
+1. Full control of Kubernetes cluster at edge
-2. Edge worker node autonomy in case of network disconnection/reconnection
+2. Light weight control plane and agent
-3. All benefits of edge computing including latency, data locality, etc.
+3. Edge worker node autonomy in case of network disconnection/reconnection
-4. Support large scale of edge clusters without consuming too much resources for control plane
+4. All benefits of edge computing including latency, data locality, etc.

 ## Protocol
 K8s client library interface will be used.
 The edgecontroller on each edge node only watches against k8s types for the node itself.